ItsVaibhavK/Pong-Variants/README.md

 A regular game of [Pong](https://en.wikipedia.org/wiki/Pong) ends when a player gets to the target score first.
 Players score when their opponents miss the ball.<br>However, if a player made contact with the DEATH BALL, they would lose the game instantly via "sudden death."<br>Here's how I turned that logic into code.

 # EXECUTION

+*Note: Players can control the paddles using W and S keys for Player 1, and the up and down arrow keys for Player 2.*

 ### APPEARANCE
 I needed the DEATH BALL to be distinguishable from the regular ball.
 I achieved this by turning the DEATH BALL into its own class,<br>where I could then add the following to its render function to get an *outline* ball instead of a *fill-in* ball:<br>`love.graphics.rectangle('line', self.x, self.y, self.width, self.height)`